awsteiner/foundation/README.md

   compatibility issues when constructing code with uses HDF5.

-* The images include two scripts, tf_check.sh and torch_check.sh which are used to verify that nvcc, TensorFlow and Torch work as expected.
+* The images include two scripts, tf_check.sh and torch_check.sh which are used to verify that TensorFlow, Torch, and/or nvcc work as expected.

 GPUs and CUDA
 -------------